10 Amazing Facts about GUERNICA BY Pablo Picasso

 While he was painting it, Picasso allowed a photographer to chronicle its progress.
-It is believed that Picasso read about the bombings when he was in France in newspapers and painted from them, hence his painting is black and white.
+It is believed that Picasso read about the bombings while he was in France in newspapers and painted from them, hence his painting is black and white.
 This lack of color expressed the starkness of the aftermath of the bombings.

 2. Signature Figures:

 Two of Picasso’s signature figures; the Minotaur and the Harlequin are there in Guernica.
-The Minotaur symbolizes irrational power and dominates the left side of the painting, the Harlequin, which is a little off-center to the left is partially hidden cries a diamond-shaped tear.
+The Minotaur symbolizes irrational power and dominates the left side of the painting, the Harlequin, which is a little off-centre to the left is partially hidden cries of a diamond-shaped tear.
 This symbolizes duality.
 It is a mystical symbol representing power over life and death.
 It is said that Picasso added the Harlequin to counterbalance the deaths depicted in this mural.

 3. What is depicted?

-There has and still, is an endless debate going on about what the painting actually depicts.
+There has been and still is an endless debate going on about what the painting actually depicts.
 Picasso said that it was about people being massacred but since it has so may character, it has been hard to interpret.
 Picasso said “It isn’t up to the painter to define the symbols.
 Otherwise, it would be better if he wrote them out in so many words.
 The public who look at the picture must interpret the symbols as they understand them”.
 Picasso didn’t approve of the painting has one single meaning.
 It could be the lack of historical specificity or the fact that brutal wars kept on happening that Guernica

 remains timeless and as universally relatable as it today as it was in 1937.